 profiles- This is part of the future setup for deciding the default component set to install.
 Instead of choosing the

-rustupwill honour one of the entries in the
+rustupwill honor one of the entries in the

 profilestable.
 Usually this will be the